How Text Counseling Works: Online Therapy For Better Mental Health

 How you communicate or message your therapist may vary depending on your schedule and your therapist’s schedule.
 You may choose to communicate with your therapist via online counseling chat or text messaging or schedule a virtual appointment for a phone call or live video chat on the platform.
 You might not be limited to one format, which could increase convenience compared to in-person sessions.
 On some platforms, you may also have the option of sending therapist messages or questions to your therapist at any time.
 In this case, your therapist may respond when they are able.

 If you have scheduled a live chat messaging session through a site like BetterHelp, your therapist will start the session when you log on to the BetterHelp app or website and have an internet connection.
 You can select the prompt to enter the chat room and start your session.
-You may send messages back and forth, and there may be an option for you to see what your therapist is typing before it sends.
+You may send messages back and forth, and there may be an option for you to see what your therapist is typing before it is sent.
 If your therapist takes a long time to respond or you'd prefer another support method, you can switch to a phone or video session during the live chat session.
-Online or text therapy can be scheduled in the same way as traditional therapy, through weekly sessions or meeting more than once per week if needed.
-If you need less support or just need to check in you might
+Online or text therapy can be scheduled in the same way as traditional therapy, through weekly sessions or meetings more than once per week if needed.

 Getty/Luis Alvarez

-In certain circumstances, text therapy may be more effective than in-person counseling because it allows people an opportunity not possible with face-to-face counseling.
+In certain circumstances, text counseling and therapy may be more effective than in-person counseling because it allows people an opportunity not possible with face-to-face counseling.
 For example, those who experience social anxiety and struggle to open up while talking to someone in person may feel more comfortable and ready to impart through a messaging platform.
+Those who need immediate support from a crisis counselor can also benefit from text therapy.

 Text therapy for anxiety, depression, and PTSD